-As discussed in Note 11, the Retiree Survivor Benefit Trust was initially funded during the year ended June 30, 2021, and is presented as an additional employee benefit trust fund in the fiduciary fund financial statements as of July 1, 2020.
+As discussed in Note 11, the Retiree Survivor Benefit Trust was funded during the year ended June 30, 2021, as is recorded as an additional employee benefit trust fund.
 Our opinions are not modified with respect to this matter.

 Other Matters